mvolkmann/blog/src/smalltalk.md

 The `#perform:` message and its variations can be sent to any class or object to send a message specified by the symbol that follows `perform:`.
-This is useful in sitations where the message to send needs to be determined at run-time.
+This is useful in situations where the message to send must be determined at run-time.

 Another alternative it to use the `MessageSend` class.
 The class methods `:receiver:selector`, `:receiver:selector:argument:`, and